William Redfield (actor): Military service

-During his acting career, Redfield served as an infantryman during WWII, holding the rank of technician fifth grade.
+During his acting career, Redfield served as an infantryman during World War II, holding the rank of technician fifth grade.

 Author

-In his book Letters from an Actor, Redfield published a colorful and personal recollection of his work in the 1964 international stage production of Hamlet, starring Richard Burton and directed by Sir John Gielgud.
-He also was a columnist for Playfare Magazine and collaborated with Wally Cox on Mr. Peepers, a book about the television character with that name.
+Redfield was a columnist for Playfare Magazine and collaborated with Wally Cox on Mr. Peepers, a book about the television character with that name.

+Most significantly, he authored Letters From An Actor, first copyrighted in 1966.
+It consists of letters written to his friend, Robert Mills, between January and August of 1964 and chronicles the rehearsals and performances of Hamlet.
+This production was conceived and directed by Sir John Gielgud as a modern-dress "rehearsal" of the play.
+Hamlet was played by Richard Burton; during rehearsals in Toronto he and Elizabeth Taylor were married for the first time.
+Redfield, cast as Guildenstern, witnesses the enormous difficulty of both acting in and directing Hamlet while also trying to manage celebrity and notoriety.

+This classic book of the theater was out of print for several decades, until a new edition was published in March 2024 in response to a production of The Motive and the Cue, a play by Jack Thorne.
+The play is based in part on Redfield's history of the Geilgud-Burton production of Hamlet.
+Sam Mendes, who directed The Motive and The Cue, wrote the foreword to the new edition of Letters From An Actor.

 Death

 During the filming of One Flew Over the Cuckoo's Nest, Redfield was diagnosed with leukemia, after a doctor on set had noticed he was exhibiting symptoms of the disease.
-Redfield died at Saint Clare's Hospital on August 17, 1976, at age 49, with the cause of death given as "a respiratory ailment complicated by leukemia."
-With his wife, he had a son and a daughter.
-Redfield was buried at Long Island National Cemetery in Farmingdale, New York.
+Redfield died at Saint Clare's Hospital on August 17, 1976, at the age of 49, with the cause of death given as "a respiratory ailment complicated by leukemia."
+With his wife, he had a son (actor Adam Redfield) and a daughter.
+Redfield is buried at Long Island National Cemetery in Farmingdale, New York.